pact-foundation/docs.pact.io/website/docs/pact_broker/breaking_changes.md

 * Remove redundant webhook creation endpoints
 * Remove deprecated pact publication endpoints
 * Make the providerVersionBranch not allowed to be blank in PactsForVerificationJSONQuerySchema
+* Update all error responses to use problem+json